 Please note: Ebill allows you to bill twice on a case in the month of June: one interim bill and one End of Year bill.
 As appropriate, you may also submit a case closed bill in June (note that interim and End of Year bills may not be submitted after the submission of a case closed bill).
 You are limited to one FY End of Year bill; it is your choice whether this bill is submitted in June or July.

-Case Closed bills must be received within 60 days of the last date of service listed on the bill or be reduced by 10%
+Case Closed bills must be received by 7/31 or within 30 days of the last date of service listed on the bill (whichever is earlier) or be reduced by 10%

-Case Closed bills received more than 90 days after the last date of billable service will be rejected.
+Case Closed bills received after 8/31 or more than 60 days after the last date of billable service (whichever is earlier) will be rejected.
 The last date of service billed on a Case Closed bill is recognized by CPCS as the date the case concluded.

 In accordance with G.L. c.
 211D, § 12, the above dates apply whether or not they occur on a Saturday, or Sunday.